 Physical intimacy between partners has been shown in a study by the National Institutes of Health to lower stress, which can help spouses be more tolerant and loving toward one another.

 Withholding sex and its wonderful benefits all to get what you want from your partner can create emotional distress that can lead to divorce.

-Wondering Can a Marriage Last Without Intimacy?
+Wondering Can a Marriage Last Without Intimacy (click to read my article which answer that question)?
 Check out a recent post here on Middle Class Dad to check the odds and see some simple solutions for fixing it.

 Did we cover all you wanted to know about marital conflict and improving your marriage?

 In this post, guest author Rachael Pace walks us through the world of marriage fights, problems and some of the deadliest types of marital conflicts that destroy marriages.